 Kauai and Maui are both relatively quiet when compared to bigger islands like Oahu.

-Maui is more accessible in regards to beaches and outdoor adventures.
+Maui is more accessible in regards to beaches and tourist excursions.
 It’s also a major honeymoon destination with high-class resorts.

 On the other hand, Kauai is a bit more on the rural side, boasting jagged mountain peaks and expansive forests.

 You’re in Hawaii, so a beach day is a must.

-From the sparkling white sand in Kaanapali to the red sand at Kiki Beach Park to the black sand at Wai’anapanapa State Park, you can take your pick.
+From the sparkling white sand in Kaanapali to the red sand at Koki Beach Park to the black sand at Wai’anapanapa State Park, you can take your pick of diverse beaches too.
 You can also see the stunning Molokini crater from Big Beach.

 You may need a four-wheel drive to navigate the unpaved road that leads to Polihale State Park but there you can find impressive tall dunes and waves.
 However that makes for dangerous swimming unless you’re at Queen’s Pond, which is protected by a sandbar.
 All of these reasons lead to the seclusion and privacy of the area though.